valeriap/bitbar-concourse/README.markdown

 The propeller logo is in the [public domain](https://thenounproject.com/search/?q=propeller&i=13111).

 # TODO
-* Finish target presenter to show a composite status for all jobs
+* Order latest builds in presenter, by status and then by last-run date
 * Incorporate TerminalNotifier:

         TerminalNotifier.notify('Hello World', :open => 'http://twitter.com/alloy')